It's a good day to be an FinVolution Group (FINV) shareholder - The Dwinnex

 Ratios:

-To gain a deeper understanding of FINV’s stock, we examine its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 2.12 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 28.67.
+For a deeper understanding of FinVolution Group’s stock, let’s take a closer look at its various ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 2.07 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 28.01.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades